Piping Design and Engineering

 We perform Finite Element Analysis for the following occasional loading conditions (earthquake, water hammer, etc.).

-CAE Piping performs the Pipe Support Stress Analysis based on ASME and AISC codes (American Institute of Steel Construction).
-We perform the structural analyses based on ASME section VIII for the supporting structures of the piping systems evaluated by ASME B31 codes (power and process pipelines).
-We use ASME section III for the analysis of pipe supports of power piping systems.
+We design the primary Pipe Support based on ASME, ASCE, IBC, CBC and AISC codes (American Institute of Steel Construction).
+We perform the stress analyses based on ASME section VIII for the supporting structures of the piping systems that are designed by following ASME B31 codes (power and process pipelines).
+We follow ASME section III for the analysis of pipe supports of power piping systems.

-Our CAE engineers create 3D models of the pipe supports and perform the finite element analysis on them.
-So you can see an analysed 3D models of the pipe supports in the stress report.
+Our CAE engineers create 3D models of the pipe supports and perform the finite element analysis on the 3D solid/shell model.
+So, one can see an analyzed 3D models of the pipe supports in the stress report.

-CAE Piping performs more refined Finite Element Analysis on the piping components such as valves, flanges, nozzles, weld lugs, embedded welding plates and wall penetrations, etc. Our analyses are based on ASME Section VIII, Division II, and WRC Bulletins 107, 297 and 368.
-ASME section III is used for the structural analysis of the piping equipment of the power piping systems.
+CAE Piping performs engineering analyses on the piping equipment such as valves, flanges, gaskets, nozzles, weld lugs, embedded welding plates and wall penetrations, etc. The analyses are performed based on ASME Section VIII, Division II, and WRC Bulletins 107, 297 and 368 and other applicable codes.

-Beside data provided in ASME codes and WRC's Bulletins, CAEP performs advanced finite element analysis to estimate the SIFs (Stress Intensification Factors) for different piping components like as tees, bends, etc.
+Beside data provided in ASME codes and WRC’s Bulletins, CAEP performs advanced 3D non-linear finite element analysis to estimate the SIFs (Stress Intensification Factors) for different piping components such as tees, elbows, etc.